talvinder/carrot-ai-pm/README.md

 ## 🌟 Success Stories

 > "Before Carrot, I'd spend hours debugging AI-generated code.
-Now I catch issues in seconds and know exactly how to fix them." - Sarah, Full-Stack Developer
+Now I catch issues in seconds and know exactly how to fix them." - Anand, Full-Stack Developer

 > "As someone new to coding, Carrot helps me understand what good code looks like.
 It's like having a senior developer reviewing my work." - Mike, Junior Developer

 > "We use Carrot to ensure our team's AI-assisted code meets our standards.
-It's reduced our code review time by 70%." - Lisa, Tech Lead
+It's reduced our code review time by 70%." - Ajay, Tech Lead

 ## 🚦 Getting Help